 - In February 2023, Evotec SE (Germany) and Related Sciences (US) expanded their partnership for an integrated multi-target drug discovery agreement.
 The two companies aimed to select, discover, and develop precisely targeted medicines for unmet patient needs.

 - In January 2023, Charles River Laboratories (US) acquired SAMDI Tech, Inc. (US), which offers label-free HTS solutions for drug discovery research.
 The acquisition offered CRL expertise in label-free HTS MS platforms and created a comprehensive library of drug discovery solutions.

 - In April 2022, Charles River Laboratories (US) and Valo Health, a data-driven AI company, launched Logica, an AI-powered drug discovery services

 Frequently Asked Questions (FAQ):

-What is the projected market value of the global drug discovery services market?
+What is the projected market revenue value of the global drug discovery services market?

-What is the estimated growth rate (CAGR) of the global drug discovery services market for the next five years?
+What is the estimated growth rate (CAGR) of the global drug discovery services market?